scality/runner-manager/docs/setup/clouds/gcloud.md

     * Be aware that you need two parameter, the project and the family
 * List of [machine types] can be found on Google Cloud documentation
 * disk size can be whatever you chose to be usefull (be frugal but generous ;) )
+* The spot key in the runner pool configuration is used to enable or disable the usage of preemptible instances (spot instances) in Google Cloud.
+By default, if the spot key is not provided, its value is False, indicating that regular instances will be used.

 [images]: https://console.cloud.google.com/compute/images?tab=images&project=scality-devl
 [machine types]: https://cloud.google.com/compute/docs/general-purpose-machines?hl=en#e2-standard